SPRIME01/GPT-wrapper-boilerplate/docs/SPECIFICATION.md

 The GPT Wrapper Boilerplate is a foundational framework designed to accelerate the development of GPT-powered applications.
 It encapsulates:
 - **Core Business Logic:** Domain models, services, and events
 - **Infrastructure Layers:** Adapters for HTTP, persistence, messaging, and third-party integrations
-- **Frontend Interface:** A basic UI that interacts with backend services
+- **CopilotKit Frontend:** An integration with CopilotKit for building AI assistant interfaces

 ### 2.2 System Architecture
 The architecture follows Clean Architecture and Hexagonal (Ports and Adapters) principles:
 - **Domain Layer:** Contains the business logic, domain models (e.g., `GPTRequest`, `GPTResponse`), domain events, and factories
 - **Application Layer:** Implements use cases, interactors, and service coordination
 - **Infrastructure Layer:** Provides adapters for external communication (HTTP, databases, message bus) and implements cross-cutting concerns
-- **Frontend:** A separate UI application interfacing with backend APIs
+- **CopilotKit Frontend:** A separate UI application using CopilotKit to interface with backend APIs via GraphQL and REST

 ### 2.3 Key Design Patterns
 - **Creational Patterns:** Factory Method, Builder, Singleton